-We are also planning to evaluate RenovoGem in a second indication in a Phase II/III trial in extrahepatic (or outside the liver) cholangiocarcinoma (or eCCA), cancer that occurs in the bile ducts that lead out of the liver and join with the gallbladder.
-After significant input from key opinion leaders across the spectrum of relevant medical specialties and feedback from the FDA, we submitted the protocol for a Phase II/III eCCA clinical trial to FDA, and after receiving feedback, we are finalizing the protocol and also including incorporating a recently approved drug, durvalumab into the study protocol with guidance from the Steering Committee.
-We anticipate launching this study mid this year.
-We have also secured FDA Orphan Drug Designation for RenovoGem for the treatment of cholangiocarcinoma, which would provide us with seven years of orphan exclusivity to market RenovoGem for our eCCA indication upon NDA approval, provided that we are the first sponsor to obtain FDA approval for intra-arterial gemcitabine for the eCCA indication.
+We are also planning to evaluate RenovoGem in a second indication in a Phase III trial in extrahepatic (or outside the liver) cholangiocarcinoma (or eCCA), cancer that occurs in the bile ducts that lead out of the liver and join with the gallbladder.
+After significant input from key opinion leaders across the spectrum of relevant medical specialties and feedback from the FDA, we submitted the protocol for a Phase III eCCA clinical trial to FDA, and after receiving feedback, we are finalizing the protocol and also including incorporating a recently approved drug, durvalumab into the study protocol with guidance from the Steering Committee.
+We have also secured FDA Orphan Drug Designation for RenovoGem for the treatment of cholangiocarcinoma, which would provide us with seven years of orphan exclusivity to market RenovoGem for our eCCA indication upon NDA approval, provided we are the first sponsor to obtain FDA approval for intra-arterial gemeitabine for the eCCA indication.

-We intend to explore applications of our RenovoTAMP platform in additional indications, locally advanced lung cancer, locally advanced uterine cancer, and glioblastoma.
+We intend to explore applications of our TAMP platform in additional indications, locally advanced lung cancer, locally advanced uterine cancer, and glioblastoma.
 We have completed and presented data on a lung cancer application in preclinical studies, and additional preclinical experiments in lung cancer may be conducted.

 We are using gemcitabine in our initial anti-cancer product candidate, RenovoGem.
-However, multiple small molecule therapeutics are compatible with our RenovoTAMP platform.
+However, multiple small molecule therapeutics are compatible with our TAMP platform.
 We intend to opportunistically develop additional anti-cancer product candidates using small molecule therapeutics in combination with our therapy platform.

 Since our inception, we have devoted substantially all of our efforts to developing our cancer therapy platform and product candidates, raising capital and organizing and staffing our Company.
-To date, we have financed our operations primarily through issuance of convertible preferred stock with net proceeds of \$11.8 million, convertible notes with net proceeds of \$15.0 million, and a loan of \$140,000 pursuant to the Paycheck Protection Program ("PPP") under the Coronavirus Aid, Relief and Economic Security Act (the "CARES Act"), which was forgiven in February 2021.
+To date, we have financed our operations primarily through issuance of convertible preferred stock with net proceeds of \$11.8 million, convertible notes with net proceeds of \$5.0 million, and a loan of \$140,000 pursuant to the Paycheck Protection Program ("PPP") under the Coronavirus Aid, Relief and Economic Security Act (the "CARES Act"), which was forgiven in February 2021.
 In August 2021, we completed our IPO with aggregate gross proceeds of \$16.7 million.
 We paid underwriting discounts and commissions of \$1.3 million, and incurred expenses of \$0.8 million in connection with the offering.
 As a result, the net offering proceeds to us, after deducting underwriting discounts and commissions and offering expenses were \$14.6 million.

 We have incurred significant operating losses and generated negative cash flows from operations since our inception.
-As of March 31, 2023, we had cash and cash equivalents of \$3.7 million.
-For the three months ended March 31, 2023, we reported net losses of \$3.3 million.
-As of March 31, 2023, we had an accumulated deficit of \$34.4 million.
+As of September 30, 2023, we had cash and cash equivalents of \$3.2 million.
+For the three and nine months ended September 30, 2023, we reported net losses of \$1.4 million and \$7.0 million, respectively.
+As of September 30, 2023, we had an accumulated deficit of \$38.2 million.
 We expect to continue to incur significant expenses, increasing operating losses and negative cash flows from operations in 2023 and for the foreseeable future.
 We do not expect to generate revenues from product sales unless and until we successfully complete development and obtain regulatory approval for one or more product candidates.
-We expect that our expenses will increase substantially in connection with our ongoing research and development activities, particularly as we:
+We expect that our expenses will increase in connection with our ongoing research and development activities.